Assistant Professor, Naval Postgraduate School

 Nonresident Fellow, Carnegie Endowment for International Peace

-My work has appeared in peer-review journals such as Security Studies and the Nonproliferation Review.
+My work has appeared in peer-review journals such as Security Studies, the Journal of Strategic Studies, and the Nonproliferation Review.
 I also write for general policy audiences in journals such as Foreign Affairs, the Washington Quarterly, and the Bulletin of the Atomic Scientists.

 I run the Counter-Proliferation Studies program and teach courses on coercive strategy and proliferation for NPS students in the Defense Analysis Department.

 I live and work in Monterey County, California.
 In the past, I was a fellow at Lawrence Livermore National Laboratory and then the Carnegie Endowment for International Peace.
 I earned doctoral and bachelor degrees in political science from GWU and UCLA.
 You can reach me via email or on Twitter @TeeAndersVolpe.